MichielfromNL/ESP32Sampler/README.md

 ## meausure

 A cute little feature is Sampler.Measure(pin,msecs) .
 Can be used for setup tasks.
-It measures during a number of msecs and retusn the average in accurate mvolts.
+It measures during a number of msecs and returns the average in accurate mvolts.
 An better alternative for AnalogueRead It can not be used when the sampler is running,
 The example sketch outlines a use case